Share Summer Meals Program

 A reminder that all food must be consumed on site!

-* No meals are served at any location on Thursday, July 4.
+* No meals served at any location on Friday, July 4.

 • Assist Share’s Summer Meals Assistant in packing meals into coolers, greeting our volunteer drivers and loading coolers into vehicles.